caramel-moe/Daydream-API/README_EN.md

 </div>

-- All patches require `// Daydream` annotations.
-    - You can also use `// Daydream start` and `// Daydream end` as needed.
-- New patches should be added after branch creation (or fork) to open the Pull Request and be inspected.
-- Since this repository contains only APIs, server-side patches must be requested in the Daydream Repository.

----

 ## License

-All API patches are licensed under the MIT license, unless otherwise noted in the patch headers.
-(Server is GPL-3.0)
+All **API patches** are licensed under the MIT license, unless otherwise noted in the patch headers.

 Daydream inherits its licensing from upstream projects.